 Refurbishment of the on-site temporary storage buildings (D1 and D2);

-Alternative radwaste system (ARWS);
+Alternative radwaste system (starting service on July 2021);

-Materials management station (MMS);
+Materials management station;

 In November 1986, the plant was shut down for planned maintenance.
 In 1987, following the referendum, the plant was taken out of service by a governmental decision.

-Dismantling of upper ducts of the primary system.
+Dismantling of upper ducts of the primary system;

-Demolition of turbine building.
+Demolition of the turbine building;

-Demolition of the jetty linked to sea pumps.
+Demolition of the jetty linked to sea pumps;

-Construction of a new LLW temporary repository.
+Construction of a new, temporary LLW repository;

-Dismantling of primary coolant circuit blowers’ shell.
+Dismantling of primary coolant circuit blowers’ shell;

-Extracting and conditioning sludge system (LECO).
+Extracting and conditioning sludge system (LECO);

-In undertaking the peer review, the team concluded that the cost estimate process was robust and thorough and aligned with recognized methodologies; the sequencing and approach to decommissioning activities were appropriate, when constraints such as the availability of radioactive waste disposal capacity are taken into consideration; and the techniques and technologies utilized are proven and well tested.
+In 2017, the Integrated Review Service for Radioactive Waste and Spent Fuel Management, Decommissioning and Remediation (ARTEMIS) team of the IAEA concluded a 12 day mission to review Italy’s programme for decommissioning nuclear facilities and managing radioactive waste.
+The peer review team based its conclusions and recommendations on IAEA safety standards, good international practice and other relevant IAEA recommendations in this field.
+The team concluded that the cost estimate process was robust and thorough and aligned with recognized methodologies; the sequencing and approach to decommissioning activities were appropriate, when constraints such as the availability of radioactive waste disposal capacity are taken into consideration; and the techniques and technologies utilized were proven and well tested.

 2.3.
 FUTURE DEVELOPMENT OF NUCLEAR POWER SECTOR